PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Deep Point Cloud Relocalization

+The goal of this module is to extract features from the point cloud.
 The feature representation extracted by the point cloud encoder plays a critical role in achieving accurate and reliable relocalization.
 Intuitively, human beings can utilize key points and features in a scene to identify where they are and conventional geometric methods are capable of performing precise localization by exploiting key points of the point cloud data.
 Inspired by this, if a neural network learns a subset of key points from the original point cloud data relevant to the localization task, we can take better advantage of these key features to identify a location.
 Existing literature \cite{Qi2017,Zheng2019PointCloudMaps} has proved the critical-subset theory, i.e. for any point cloud $\mathbf{P}$, a PointNet-like structure can identify a salient point subset $\mathbf{C} \subseteq \mathbf{P}$, making it a desirable choice for our relocalization task.

 Specifically, PointNet exploits the multi-layer perceptron (MLP), feature transformation module, and max pooling layer to approximate a permutation invariant function for point cloud classification and segmentation.
 In fact, it is a universal continuous set function approximator, described as: